-- (f) The effects on soil erosion post-harvest; and - (g) The extent to which vegetation is retained in order to mitigate the effects of streambank and slope erosion, sedimentation, water quality degradation and loss of indigenous species habitat; and - (h) The extent of adverse cumulative effects at a catchment scale; and - (i) The effect of the activity on traffic safety, efficiency and impacts on roading infrastructure; and - (j) Measures to avoid, remedy or mitigate damage to riparian vegetation or soil; and - (k) Measures to avoid, remedy or mitigate adverse effects of the activity on areas of high/very high natural character, including the adverse effects of flood-borne slash and debris damage.
+- (a) The effects of the location and extent of harvesting on landscape values; and - (b) Whether the harvesting activity is setback from riparian and coastal margins; and - (c) The location, timing, design and density of soil disturbance and vegetation removal activities and any rehabilitation measures proposed; and - (d) Effects on the relationship of mana whenua and their culture and traditions with the site and any wāhi tapu or other taonga affected by the activity; and - (e) The effects of harvesting in respect of slope stability or exacerbation of any pre-existing deep-seated land instability; and - (f) The effects on soil erosion post-harvest; and - (g) The extent to which vegetation is retained in order to mitigate the effects of streambank and slope erosion, sedimentation, water quality degradation and loss of indigenous species habitat; and - (h) The extent of adverse cumulative effects at a catchment scale; and - (i) The effect of the activity on traffic safety, efficiency and impacts on roading infrastructure; and - (i) Measures to avoid, remedy or mitigate damage to riparian vegetation or soil; and - (k) Measures to avoid, remedy or mitigate adverse effects of the activity on areas of high/very high natural character, including the adverse effects of flood-borne slash and debris damage.

-Note: This rule prevails over the Resource Management (National Environmental Standards for Commercial Forestry) Regulations 2017.
+Note: This rule prevails over the Resource Management (National Environmental Standards for Plantation Forestry) Regulations 2017.

 NFL-R14.
-Continuous cov harvesting. er forestry and/or s ustainable forest mai nagement/sustainable
+Continuous cover forestry and/or sustainable forest management/sustainable

-PER: Category PER: subject to PER: subject to PER: subject to criteria
+harvesting.

-F subject to criteria See NFL- criteria See NFL- See NFL-S1.
+PER: Category F PER: subject to PER: subject to PER: subject to criteria

-criteria See S1.
-S1.
+subject to criteria criteria See NFL- criteria See NFL-R19.
+See NFL-R19.

-NFL-S1.
+See NFL-R19.
+R19.

 PR: Category

 A,B,C,D,E